 When I was in Rome in January it was cold and rained frequently.
 Not ideal you’d say and I, absolutely hating the cold, would normally agree.
 But in January I saw the Spanish Steps empty, I remember walking around Rome one evening thinking the city was deserted: for those few hours the city was mine… quiet, breathtakingly beautiful and the romantic city people described…

 When I visited in May the weather was perfect: not too hot to walk around during the day but nice and sunny with little to no rain.
 Unfortunately, that is what most people enjoy and therefore the streets were packed.
 Day and night.
 Hotel rates go up and the city starts to feel like an overcrowded tourist trap.
+Rome is one of the best places to visit in Italy and therefore it does get crowded.
 So yes, for good weather go during Spring or Fall but if you want Rome to yourself… go when it’s cold and rainy!

 I hope you will enjoy Rome, the city I fell in love with!

 Also read: 12 Things Not to Miss in Milan – Tips From an Insider and The ULTIMATE Bucket List: 15 Once in a Lifetime Destinations (including one in Italy).